 Prayer increases trust in others and promotes unity

-A 2012 American Psychological Association study titled Praying Together and Staying Together, used two control groups – one group who prayed together and a second group that discussed positive news stories.
+A 2012 American Psychological Association study titled Praying Together and Staying Together, used two control groups – one group that prayed together and a second group that discussed positive news stories.
 Researchers found that people who pray together, such as families, church assemblies, and prayer groups, developed better feelings of unity and trust than those who simply gathered together to discuss uplifting topics.

 Prayer improves relationships

 Motivating Change in Relationships, published by Sage Journals in December 2009, introduced an unexpected benefit of prayer.
 Prayer improves relationships and bonding.
 Their study showed that praying for a partner alleviated concern for the praying person by projecting their concern onto others.
-This promoted greater willingness to forgive, increase in selfless concern, and healthier relationships.
+This promoted greater willingness to forgive, an increase in selfless concern, and healthier relationships.

 Prayer builds self-control

-Self-control is hard, and studies show that just like physical exercise, self-control is physically fatiguing to the body making it difficult to sustain beyond short periods of time.
+Self-control is hard, and studies show that just like physical exercise, self-control is physically fatiguing to the body, making it difficult to sustain beyond short periods of time.
 The Journal of Experimental Social Psychology published a study in 2013 titled Personal Prayer Buffers Self-Control Depletion that proved the willpower-strengthening impact of prayer.
 In the study, researchers found that prayer prior to a mentally exhausting task improves a person’s ability to complete the task.
 Furthermore, they found that prayer can even help people through seemingly impossible tasks such as reducing drug dependency, reducing alcohol consumption, and improving exercise behaviors.

 Prayer makes you a happier, kinder, and nicer person